 My approach

-"Sometimes it's the people that no one can imagine doing things that no one can imagine doing."
+“Sometimes it's the people who nobody can imagine doing things, who do things, that nobody can imagine."

 Alan Turing